Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

 \begin{lem} If $I=\nat$, then in $\Sp\cX$ we have an equivalence

 \end{lem}

-\begin{proof} The inclusion $g:C\to Z$ and the projection $p:Z\to C$, which sends each component to the center, are compatible morphisms.
+\begin{proof} The inclusion $g:C\to Z$ and the projection $p:Z\to C$ which sends each component to the center are compatible morphisms.
 For properness of $p$ we use the fact noticed above that the size of the simplices of $X$ is uniformly bounded with respect to $\cC$.
 Furthermore the compositions $g\circ p$ and $p\circ g$ are compatibly homotopic to the respective identities.
 By Lemma \ref{oepwfweoifewofiewofewf} we obtain morphisms $g : C_{h}\to Z_{h}$ and $p : Z_{h}\to C_{h}$.
 By Corollary \ref{efwjweiofiu97249873942342423423424} $g$ induces an equivalence $\Yo^{s}(C_{h})\simeq \Yo^{s}(Z_{h})$.
-In general, $g$ is not a coarse equivalence, but one could look at Example \ref{efwiojweiofeofewfefewfewf} in order to understand what is going on here.
-The restriction $g_{|C_{i}} :C_{i}\to Z_{h}\cap Y_{i}$ is already an equivalence in $\BC$ for every $i\in I$, where $C_{i}$ has the bornological coarse structure induced from $C_{h}$.
+In general, $g$ is not a coarse equivalence, but one could look at Example \ref{efwiojweiofeofewfefewfewf} in order to understand the mechanism giving this equivalence.
+The restriction $g_{|C_{i}} :C_{i}\to Z_{h}\cap Y_{i}$ is already an equivalence in $\BC$ for every $i$ in $I$, where $C_{i}$ has the bornological coarse structure induced from $C_{h}$.
 In fact, the bornological coarse structures on $C_{i}$ and $Z_{h}\cap Y_{i}$ induced from the hybrid structures coincide with the bornological coarse structures induced from the original bornological coarse structures $C$ or $Z$, respectively. \end{proof}

 Recall the Definition \ref{ijwieorfjuwefuwe9few435345} of the notion of a discrete bornological coarse space. \begin{lem} There exists a filtered family $(W_{j},\cW_{j})_{j\in J}$ of pairs of discrete bornological coarse spaces and big families such that in $\Sp\cX$ we have an equivalence \end{lem}